-According to Hindu texts and their age-old traditions, Tuesday is the ideal day to worship Lord Hanuman.
-It is recommended that you begin the 21-day Hanuman Chalisa chanting course on a Tuesday.
+According to hindu texts and their age-old traditions, Tuesday is the ideal day to worship Lord Hanuman.
+It is recommended that you begin the 21-days Hanuman Chalisa chanting course on a Tuesday.
 It has been said that chanting Hanuman Chalisa and worshipping Lord Hanuman on Tuesday can heal all of its devotees’ sufferings and grant their wishes.

 Chant Seven Times A Day

 It’s up to you, although if you’re looking for the preferred way of reciting Hanuman Chalisa, then seven times a day is believed to be ideal.
-However, some also chant three times a day.
+However, some people also like to chant three times a day.

 Once Started, Continue The Course For 21 Days